Steven-MKN/ZaioLevel3Challenges/README.md

 -How to use packages and the package.json file,
 -How to use express to route and serve webpages,
 -How to validate a form before submission,
--How to use different http methods (get, delete, post, put), and -How to insert and query MongoDB.
+-How to use different http methods (get, delete, post, put), -How to insert and query MongoDB, and
+-Although the purpose of this challenges was to test server side skills, I put a tiny bit of effort in styling the pages, that also imporved my css skills.